Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 ## Learning Objectives

-1. Create one dimensional layouts with flexbox
+1. Create one-dimensional layouts with flexbox
 1. Arrange elements on an axis
-1. Create a nav bar
+1. Create a navbar

 ## Designing on a grid